ontio/documentation/get_started_en.md

 After understanding the type of Ontology network node, we will introduce the consensus mechanism of the Ontology network next.
 Ontology has already supported the DBFT and VBFT consensus.
 Now, both the MainNet and the testing network use the VBFT consensus.

-[here](https://ontio.github.io/documentation/vbft_intro_en.html) is an introduction to the VBFT consensus network.
+[VBFT Introduction](https://ontio.github.io/documentation/vbft_intro_en.html) is an introduction to the VBFT consensus network.
 For more detailed information, please refer to the source code repository of Ontology.

 ### Ontology network setup

 Now, we can build an Ontology network.
-[This document](https://ontio.github.io/documentation/ontology_testnet_en.html) will introduce how the synchronization node starts and how to build Ontology private network.
+[Ontology TestNet Build](https://ontio.github.io/documentation/ontology_testnet_en.html) will introduce how the synchronization node starts and how to build Ontology private network.

 ### Ontology special features

 #### Ontology DID

 Ontology DID（also called ONT ID) is a decentralized identity identification protocol based on the W3C DID specification.
-A detailed introduction can be found in [this document](https://ontio.github.io/documentation/ontology_DID_en.html).
+A detailed introduction can be found in [Ontology Distributed Identity Framework (ONTID)](https://ontio.github.io/documentation/ontology_DID_en.html).

 #### Distributed data transaction

 In view of the pain points of the current centralized data exchange such as data cache, privacy data usage without user authorization, and data copyright protection, Ontology proposes a distributed data management protocol ONT DATA.
 And based on this protocol, Ontology launched the decentralized data transaction framework DDXF.
-For more details, please refer to [this document] (https://ontio.github.io/documentation/DDXF_en.html).
+For more details, please refer to [Distributed Data Exchange Framework] (https://ontio.github.io/documentation/DDXF_en.html).

 ## How to interact with Ontology

 ### Ontology command line tool

 You may use a lot of command line parameters when building an Ontology network.
-For more detailed information about these parameters, please refer to [here](https://ontio.github.io/documentation/ontology_cli_sample_en.html).
+For more detailed information about these parameters, please refer to [Ontology CLI User Guide](https://ontio.github.io/documentation/ontology_cli_sample_en.html).
 These command line parameters are also executed through the Ontology CLI tool.
 The CLI can execute and invoke most of the functions of the ontology network, which is the first entry of the Ontology network.
 In addition to the documentation, you can get a brief description of the command line parameters by executing `./ontology --help`.

 ### Ontology signature server

 In order to adapt to more needs, Ontology provides a service called a signature machine.
 The service uses the specified wallet to sign the transaction sent to the service.
-For details, please refer to [this document](https://ontio.github.io/documentation/sigsvr_en.html).
+For details, please refer to [Ontology Signature Server Tutorials](https://ontio.github.io/documentation/sigsvr_en.html).

 ### Ontology API